 “Men are the protectors and maintainers of women, because Allah has given the one more (strength) than the other, and because they support them from their means.
 Therefore the righteous women are devoutly obedient, and guard in (the husband’s) absence what Allah would have them guard.
 As to those women on whose part ye fear disloyalty and ill-conduct, admonish them (first), (Next), refuse to share their beds, (And last) beat them (lightly); but if they return to obedience, seek not against them Means (of annoyance): For Allah is Most High, great (above you all).”
 (Qur’an 4:34)

-Page after page in the Qur’an teaches believers to condemn nonbelievers, and Muslims demand everyone respect Islam.
+Page after page in the Qur’an teaches believers to condemn nonbelievers, and Muslims demand that everyone respect Islam.
 They do not respect other religions.
 Few people understand the broad range of books clerics use to interpret the Qur’an.
 One such book, “Reliance of the Traveler,” a Sunni interpretation of Sharia law, promotes cruelty against people who break the rules.
 Such books provide instruction for those who want to make people feel terror.
 Condemning the idols of others, claiming to submit to the one true God, and teaching aggression against others, Islam spread through conquest.

 “Fight those who believe not in Allah nor the Last Day, nor hold that forbidden which hath been forbidden by Allah and His Messenger, nor acknowledge the religion of Truth, (even if they are) of the People of the Book, until they pay the Jizya with willing submission, and feel themselves subdued.”
 (Qur’an 9:29)

 Even calling Jesus the son of God in your own home will be considered an attack against Islam, and millions of Christians have been murdered.
-The only way to not offend Islam is to become a Muslim.
+The only way not to offend Islam is to become a Muslim.
 I refuse to accept such a law; people do not need permission to exist.
 Muhammad resembles Paul, who also wanted to see violators of the laws get punished in flames.
 Both Muhammad and Paul condemn anyone with a different image of God.
 In pagan religions, God had more than one face because pagans had more than one way of knowing God, which Joseph Campbell called the Masks of God.
 I refuse to believe the face behind the mask resembles the hateful God of Paul or Muhammad.
 Fortunately, most Muslims do not imitate the crueler verses in the Qur’an and tend to be nice people with a good moral compass.

 In 1964, Sayyid Qutb equated the West with greed and called for a return to Islamic fundamentalism.
 Muslims have told me that the decadent West needs Sharia law.
 They ignored how vices that happen in the West also occur in cultures under Sharia law.
 Few nations outside the West accurately report problems in their own neighborhood; therefore, people see the West as decadent due to the West being more honest.

 According to the social critic Noam Chomsky, people in the Middle East have good reasons to complain about how the West treated them.
-Powerful governments have been manipulating other governments (Chomsky, 2014).
+Powerful governments have been manipulating those of other nations (Chomsky, 2014).
 Now, we have enemies worldwide that do not need to be our enemies, and people in those countries don’t trust democracy.
 Also, when our diplomats make treaties with Muslim countries, they talk to political organizations, and huge amounts of money go to those organizations.
-The sons of people connected with these organizations live in wealth while children in other parts of the Middle East are dying.
+The sons of people connected with these organizations live in wealth, while children in other parts of the Middle East are dying.
 We should be talking directly to the people.
 However, the simple truth is that policymakers do not respect ordinary people enough to bother talking to them like they were people.

 The West is not the only one to blame: the worst parts of the Qur’an can be used to promote an institution of perpetual terrorism.
-Warlords create a holy war with everyone that never ends.
+Warlords create a holy war with everyone, which never ends.
 These warlords have mastered the art of pretending to be victims while losing battles, allowing generations to suffer.
 These politicians use children as pawns in war and then blame their enemies when these children die.
 The people in Western countries feel compassion for the victims and convince Western politicians to sign peace treaties and send aid to Islamic countries.
 This gives the terrorists time and money to rebuild their forces.
 They come back screaming Allahu Akbar while they kill more people.
-That is why Islam is a religion which is wrong.
+That is why Islam is a religion that is wrong.

 The CNN viewer calls me ignorant and Islamophobic.
 This person thinks my words are the opinions of Western imperialism, and the viewer claims that Western values do not fit Islamic countries.
 Before you reject Western culture, consider the improvements Western culture has made.
 Modern Science, rights for individuals, and democracy are not just for sinful Westerners; any society will benefit from them.
 Let us discuss the good in Western values and invite good Islamic people to join us.